The Area +

 - Guests departing after 10h30 can make use of the facilities at our nearby lounge in Kasane

-Arrival & Departure Procedure
+Arrival & Departure Procedure +

-– A Zambezi Queen Collection staff member will then transfer you by motorised boat to the Namibian Immigration Office, where you’ll get your passport stamped.
+- You will then be transferred by motorised boat to the Namibian Immigration Office, where you’ll get your passport stamped.
 Please wear comfortable shoes, a hat and sunscreen as there is a short walk to the immigration office

-– Both Kasane and Namibian immigration offices open at 07h30 and close at 16h30 daily
+- Both Kasane and Namibian Immigration Offices open at 07h30 and close at 16h30 daily

 - When arriving at the Kasane and Namibian Immigration Offices guests needs to fill in the required immigration forms to gain access and departure permission from the relevant authorities.
 This process can take between 45 to 60 minutes to complete and needs to be considered in terms of timing and pre-planning when coming to stay on one of the houseboats or at the lodge.